Skip to main content

 What should a father of the bride speech include?
 Toggle answer

 It should include a welcome, one memory about the bride, a reason for pride, a warm welcome to the new spouse and a final toast to the couple.
-Keep the speech focused and avoid a full life story.
+Keep the speech focused and avoid telling her full life story.

 Can the mother of the bride give the speech?
 Toggle answer

 Yes.
 A mother of the bride speech can follow the same structure: welcome the room, honor the bride, include the spouse and close with a toast.
-Modern weddings do not need to follow only traditional speech roles.
+Modern weddings don’t need to follow only traditional speech roles.

 What should a parent avoid in a wedding speech?
 Toggle answer